Where:

 https://newengland.com/seasons/fall/foliage/peak-fall-foliage-map

-2023 fall foliage in Boston is expected to peak in early November.
+2024 fall foliage in Boston is expected to peak in mid to late October.
 Each year, Greater Boston plays host to some of the most vibrant fall foliage colors in the entire world.
 Besides stepping foot outside your door, or heading to a local park, here are some prime spots around the city to peep fall foliage.

-2023 fall foliage map for Boston: Head to newengland.com's peak foliage map to see when leaves are predicted to reach peak around Greater Boston.
-As of now, peak in Boston is expected around November 7th.
+2024 fall foliage map for Boston: Head to newengland.com's peak foliage map to see when leaves are predicted to reach peak around Greater Boston.

 With over 5,000 trees representing 600+ species, Mount Auburn Cemetery is one of the best places to peep fall foliage in the Boston area.
 Open in Google Maps.
 (Photo by @matthewraifman)